The author sampling a marigold tart Picture taken at Aston Hall, 2011 |

 Ingredients:

-100ml dry white wine (a Riesling would be good, according to the original recipe)
+400ml double cream100ml dry white wine (a Riesling would be good, according to the original recipe)

 50ml sack (traditionally this was Madeira, but any fortified wine such as sherry, marsala or port will also work)